UniprJRC/FSDA/readme.md

 [![CircleCI](https://circleci.com/gh/UniprJRC/FSDA.svg?style=svg)](https://circleci.com/gh/UniprJRC/FSDA)
 [![Build Status](https://dev.azure.com/aldocorbellini0395/FSDA/_apis/build/status/UniprJRC.FSDA%20(1)?branchName=master)](https://dev.azure.com/aldocorbellini0395/FSDA/_build/latest?definitionId=2&branchName=master)

+This project hosts the source code to the [original MATLAB FileExchange project](https://www.mathworks.com/matlabcentral/fileexchange/72999-fsda) and is place of active development.

 You can start to familiarize with the FSDA toolbox in one of the following ways.

 A. Run the examples contained in files examples_regression.m or examples_multivariate.m or examples_categorical.m